Unity-Technologies/com.unity.netcode.gameobjects/README.md

 In the meantime, don't forget to save the date for [BossRoom](https://unity.com/boss-room)

 ### Getting Started
-To get started, check the [Wiki](https://mlapi.network/wiki/).
+To get started, check the [Multiplayer Docs Site](https://docs-multiplayer.unity3d.com/).
-This is also where most documentation lies.
-Follow the [quickstart](https://mlapi.network/wiki/installation/), join our [Discord](http://discord.mlapi.network/) and get started today!

 ### Community and Feedback
 For general questions, networking advice or discussions about MLAPI, please join our [Discord Community](https://discord.gg/FM8SE9E) or create a post in the [Unity Multiplayer Forum](https://forum.unity.com/forums/multiplayer.26/).